Wanderlust Circus: Fictional background

 Victorian English ringmaster William Batty and his spirit cousins, the members of the Wanderlust Circus, are blessed and cursed with conditional immortality: should they ever leave the circus life, their long years will catch up with them leaving them old or even dead.
 Batty and the Wanderlust Circus all come from different time periods – Victorian England, the Old West, swing-era New York and even the present day.
 Batty himself is over two hundred years old.
 Shows follow the troupe's adventures on the road with simple comic stories providing the through line between acts.

 2006–2008: Formation, Batty's Hippodrome, Hippodrome Circus Arts Center

 Mickens and Creature first teamed up in 2006 to form two separate but related circus shows: Wanderlust Circus headed by Creature, and Batty's Hippodrome, led by Mickens and founded during his residency as Creative Director of the now-defunct Someday Lounge.
-This would not be either artists' first foray into the world of circus arts.
-Mickens had already worked on three distinctly unique circuses (Cicuri Curajul, Societas Insomnia, and 999 Eyes of Endless Dream); while Creature was director, producer, and ringmaster of San Francisco's Circo Romani before his move to Portland.

 The pair founded the Hippodrome Circus Arts Center, which opened on November 17, 2007 on the lower floor of the Rotture-Branx venue complex (which itself closed in 2015).
 Mickens and Creature fused circuses in 2008, under the Wanderlust name, after The Hippodrome's owner decided not to continue the venue.